edguru/Templedash/replit.md

 Puppet Runner is an NFT-powered infinite runner game that combines gaming mechanics with blockchain functionality.
 Players run through a 3D environment collecting coins and avoiding obstacles.
 The application's core focus has shifted to a personalized AI companion system, with the game itself becoming a mini-game feature.
 This project integrates NFT characters that affect gameplay, allowing players to earn rewards and unlock content through NFT ownership, all while interacting with an AI companion.
 The business vision is to blend interactive AI with Web3 gaming, offering unique, personalized experiences and leveraging blockchain for digital ownership and rewards.

 ## Recent Updates (January 19, 2025)
+- **🎯 COMPREHENSIVE AGENT MANAGEMENT SYSTEM**: Created centralized JSON configuration for all 18 agents with roles, system messages, tools, and performance metrics
+- **✅ Architecture Documentation**: Complete AGENT_ARCHITECTURE.md with detailed multi-agent system documentation, message flows, and integration points
-- **🎯 CREWAI AGENT DELEGATION BREAKTHROUGH**: Successfully implemented end-to-end intelligent task delegation with specialized CrewAI agents
+- **✅ CrewAI Agent Delegation**: Successfully implemented end-to-end intelligent task delegation with specialized CrewAI agents
 - **✅ BlockchainAgent Integration**: Complete blockchain operation handling with real CAMP explorer API integration for authentic USD values
 - **✅ Real-Time Balance Data**: Integrated https://basecamp.cloud.blockscout.com/ API for authentic CAMP token balances and pricing data
 - **✅ Enhanced Message Flow**: Fixed CompanionHandler to properly relay specialized agent responses back to users with 0.96 confidence scores